 The step manifest file defines the configuration of your step.
 Below an example of a Wercker step manifest which we’ll go over:

-description field is the description for the step.
+summary field is the description for the step.
 We recommend using a small single line or single paragraph description.
 All other documentation should be in the

 keywords fields contains an array of strings with keywords of this step.
 We recommend a few tags (at most 5) to describe the step.

 properties field contains metadata describing the parameters that are available for the step.
 This is a map; the key is the name of the step, and the value is a object with the following properties: